 Value Proposition Definition

 “In its simplest terms, a value proposition is a positioning statement that explains what benefit you provide for who and how you do it uniquely well.
-It describes your target buyer, the problem you solve, and why you’re distinctly better than the alternatives.”
+It describes your target buyer, the pain point you solve, and why you’re distinctly better than the alternatives.”

 The key term in this definition is “uniquely.”
-A value proposition is designed to convey how the brand stands apart from its competition, and why customers should choose it over the rest.
+A compelling value proposition is a promise designed to convey how the brand stands apart from its competition, and why your target audience should choose it over the rest.

 You also want to make sure that you convey this in a single sentence or phrase.
-If you can’t explain it simply, there’s a fundamental flaw in your positioning.
+If you can’t make it very clear, there’s a fundamental flaw in your positioning.

 32 Value Proposition Examples

 Here are 32 of the top value propositions currently in use by leading brands.
-Use these as inspiration to blow your own competition out of the water…
+Use these as inspiration to blow your competition out of the water.

 1. Stripe: “Web and mobile payments, built for developers”

 Product: A set of tools that empower businesses to accept and manage online payments.